apecseminar/apecseminar.github.io/README.md

 ## Seminar Organizer

-The current organizer of the APEC Seminar Series is [Ryan McWay](https://mcwayrm.github.io/).
+The current organizer of the APEC Student Seminar Series and Skills Series is [Ryan McWay](https://mcwayrm.github.io/).
 Ryan is a 2nd year PhD student in the Applied Economics department.
 If you have any questions or concerns related to the seminar series, you may create an issue via the [Github Issues](https://github.com/apecseminar/apecseminar.github.io/issues) page or contact Ryan directly.